BertyBasset/SynthCustomControls/README.md

 One disadvantage is that where an image background has an obvious orientation, it does not rotate as the knob rotates.
 It might be worth adding a `RotateBackground` property in the future?

 #### DrawingBrush
-A Drawing Brush extends the funcitonality of an Image Brush.
+A Drawing Brush extends the funcionality of an Image Brush.
 As well as images, it can contain text, shapes and media.
-Shapes and text can be drawn directly using XamlL
+Shapes and text can be drawn directly using XAML or codebehind.
+Again there is the disadvantage that the background does not rotate with the knob.
 ```
 <custom:Knob.FillBrush>
     <DrawingBrush>